spack/spack/lib/spack/docs/containers.rst

   It means that your environment is built from scratch inside the container runtime.

-  Spack can also create container images from existing package installations on your host system.
+  Since v0.21, Spack can also create container images from existing package installations on your host system.
 See :ref:`binary_caches_oci` for more information on that topic.